SamuelSwartzberg/flashcardifying_text_temp/inf.md

 [aml]   one of the characters a, m, l
 [a-m]   one character in range of characters a-m

+to activate bash wildcards using (), you have to enable extglob with shopt

 .gitignore uses a similar syntax to globbing

 ####### Quote removal